 While you should not be meeting face-to-face during this time, there are still ways to facilitate meaningful remote mentorship.

-Video conferencing technology has come a long way and there are many tools available, including Skype, Skype for Business and Zoom.
+Video conferencing technology has come a long way and there are many tools available.
 These types of software allow you to view your colleague through any Windows or Mac computer, tablet or smart phone screen and chat live as if you were in the same room.
 This allows mentees and mentors alike to easily discuss complex issues or questions of the profession.
 The programs are easy to use and are either free or available for a small monthly subscription fee.

 It’s important to be aware of your surroundings and conscious of any background noises or potential audio issues.
 Follow these best practices to ensure you get the most out of your video mentorship:

 - Arrive to the meeting early to make sure that you are set up properly.